Jimmy Warner: Aston Villa

-Season 1888-89

 On 8 September 1888, Villa made their first appearance in The Football League on the first day of the inaugural season, 1888–89.
 In the match against Wolverhampton Wanderers, Warner was in goal when defender Gershom Cox "had the misfortune of kicking the ball through his own goalposts".The final score was 1-1.
 Thus Cox scored and Warner conceded what was thought, until 2013, to be the first goal in the Football League.

 Warner played 21 of the 22 League games Aston Villa played in season 1888–89.
 As a goalkeeper he played in a defence that achieved one League clean-sheet and kept the opposition to one-League-goal-in-a-match on no less than on eight occasions.
 In the first three league seasons, Warner was virtually ever-present, missing only two matches, with Villa gaining the runners-up spot in 1888–89.
 The following season, Villa were less successful finishing eighth in the table and were one of five clubs having to apply to be re-elected to the league.
 1890–91 was similar, with Villa finishing ninth and again having to suffer "the indignation of the re-election process".

 In 1891–92, injury restricted Warner to only eleven league appearances with Albert Hinchley replacing him.
 Warner was able to recover to appear in all five FA Cup matches, when Villa reached the final where they again met local rivals West Bromwich Albion.
 In the final, played at Kennington Oval on 19 March 1892, Warner and his colleagues in the Villa defence were no match for Billy Bassett and the Albion forwards who won the match comfortably 3–0, with goals from Jasper Geddes, Sammy Nicholls and Jack Reynolds.